atf-tuner/cppATF/doc/source/api_reference/search_techniques.rst

 .. cpp:type:: std::vector<double> coordinates

-  Coordinates are in ATF represented as a vector of :code:`double` s.
+  Coordinates are in cppATF represented as a vector of :code:`double` s.

 .. cpp:type:: double cost_t